The Team

 Gareth is the Chief Executive of Bournemouth YMCA.
 He is passionate about transforming people, families and communities through compassion, hope and vision.
 He has 15 years of experience in bringing together businesses, volunteer groups, local government, faith groups and charities for community-wide collaborative work in a whole range of areas.
 These include youth work, children’s work, housing, family support work, education and training, domiciliary care, refugee support and international aid to name a few.
 He is a family man with 2 children, a qualified medical doctor with 8 years of clinical experience, has further studies in medical ethics and law and is an ordained minister.

-Darren Slade
+Treasurer – Darren Slade

 Darren Slade is a copywriter and former journalist.
 He spent more than 30 years in regional news, latterly as business editor for the Daily Echo in Bournemouth and its sister titles in Southampton and Weymouth.
 He is a former president of Dorset Speakers Club and has appeared at a Downing Street press conference, Sky News and a number of podcasts.
-He is now content manager with the accounting software business iplicit.
+He is now a content manager with the accounting software business IPLICIT.
 As a Poole father of two who has worked in Bournemouth for many years, he is keen for the conurbation to be a place where everyone is safe and secure.

-Myka Wilshire
+Secretary- Myka Wilshire

 Sara Turner